How to Optimize Higher Education Websites for Google AI Overviews and Generative Search Engines

 • Link to relevant web pages from video and channel descriptions to drive traffic and reinforce the relationship between your video content and your institution.

-Embedding optimized YouTube videos on your website can increase views and further elevate the chance of your institution’s videos appearing in SGE and traditional organic search results on Google and YouTube.
+Embedding optimized YouTube videos on your website can increase views and further elevate the chance of your institution’s videos appearing in generative engine search results as well as traditional organic search results on Google and YouTube.

 As generative AI and search engine technology rapidly advance, higher education marketing, communications, and enrollment professionals must keep pace.
-AI-enhanced search in higher education is teeming with potential, poised to change the way institutions connect with prospective students forever.
-It’s crucial to focus on improving visibility and brand awareness to deal with possible drops in website visits and click-through rates.
+AI search engine optimization in higher education is teeming with potential, poised to forever change the way institutions connect with prospective students.
+It’s crucial to focus on improving visibility and brand awareness by optimizing for AI Overviews to deal with possible drops in website visits and click-through rates.

 Higher education marketers who embrace the unique capabilities of Google’s AI Overviews and other emerging AI search engines like Perplexity are equipped with a powerful resource to enhance their institution’s online presence and discoverability.
 This not only amplifies the reach of their content but also opens new avenues for connecting with potential students in meaningful and impactful ways.

-Stay tuned for further insights and analysis as we explore the unfolding story of AI and its role in shaping the future of higher education marketing and search engine optimization.
+Stay tuned for further insights and analysis as we explore the unfolding story of AI search engine optimization and its role in shaping the future of higher education marketing.

-Start a conversation today to learn how our team of expert strategists can help your institution navigate these changes, future-proof your website with SEO for AI search engines, and enhance your online engagement strategies to attract more prospective students.
+Start a conversation today to learn how our team of expert strategists can help your institution navigate these changes, future-proof your website with AI search engine SEO strategies, and enhance your online engagement strategies to attract more prospective students.

 Never miss an update.